1. Basis of Preparation

 Derivative contracts

 The Bank deals in Interest Rate Swaps and Currency Derivatives.
-The Interest Rate Derivatives dealt by the Bank are Rupee Interest Rate Swaps, Cross Currency Interest Rate Swaps and Forward Rate Agreements.
-Currency Derivatives dealt by the Bank are Options and Currency Swaps.
+The Interest Rate Derivatives dealt by the Bank are Cross Currency Interest Rate Swaps and Forward Rate Agreements.
+Currency Derivatives dealt by the Bank are Currency Options and Currency Swaps.
 Such derivative contracts are valued as under:

 a.
-Derivative contracts dealt for trading are valued on mark to market basis, net depreciation is recognized while net appreciation is ignored.
+Derivative contracts dealt for trading are valued on mark to market basis, net depreciation / appreciation is recognized in the Profit & Loss Account.

 b.
 Derivative contracts undertaken for hedging are:

 i.
-Derivative contracts designated as hedges are not marked to market unless their underlying asset is marked to market.
+Derivative contracts designated as hedges are also marked to market along with their underlying asset.

 ii.
 Income / Expenditure is recognized on accrual basis for hedging swaps.